Brown School Global Practicum Guidelines

 - Advanced Standing MSW students will have completed at least one semester of courses at Brown School

 - Submit a Preliminary Application form indicating top three sites by clicking on the apply now button above.
 Components of the application include a personal statement about why the student wants to pursue a global practicum, learning goals for a global practicum experience, how the practicum fits into their long-term professional objectives, one reference letter, a resume, and other information used to evaluate the student’s application for approval.

-If approved for an international practica, scholarship money is available through the Khinduka fund.
+If approved for a global practica, scholarship money is available through the Khinduka fund.
 The exact amount will be determined by the number of applicants.
-Additional instructions will be given out, once selected for an international practicum.
+Once selected for a global practicum, you will be notified of the award amount.